dennermiguez/Automation_projects/README.md

-# Automation_projects
+# Automation Projects
-This repository contains projects that combines data analisys with automation techniques
+## This repository contains projects that combines data analisys with automation techniques